majst01/ignite/docs/awesome.md

 # awesome-ignite

-An [awesome](https://github.com/sindresorhus/awesome) list of interesting projects, blog posts and other resources using, mentioning or buidling on top of Ignite.
+An [awesome](https://github.com/sindresorhus/awesome) list of interesting projects, blog posts and other resources using, mentioning or building on top of Ignite.

 **If you have created a blog post or similar resource related to Ignite, please send a PR to this list!**